Lingcod Fishing - Lodges, Destinations & Guided Trips

 What’s the best tackle for lingcod?

-Medium-heavy rods with strong reels and 50–80 lb braided line are standard.
-Lingcod strike hard and dive for cover, so stout gear helps prevent break-offs near structure.
+Medium-heavy to heavy rods with strong conventional reels and 50–80 lb braided line are standard.
+Lingcod strike hard and immediately dive for cover, so stout gear is essential to prevent break-offs near structure.

 Can you catch lingcod from shore?

-In some parts of British Columbia and the Pacific Northwest, lingcod can be caught from rocky points or jetties during certain seasons.
-Most quality fish, however, are reached by boat near offshore reefs.
+In parts of British Columbia and the Pacific Northwest, lingcod can be taken from rocky points or jetties during open seasons.
+Most quality fish, however, are reached by boat near offshore reefs and deeper structure.